 What to Pack / National Parks

-If you are making plans to go on an outdoor adventure this summer, this list of hiking essentials from outdoor enthusiast and Roam Guide Kelly Moorman will help you get packing.
+If you are making plans to go on an outdoor adventure this summer and have no idea what to pack, this list of hiking essentials from outdoor enthusiast and Roam Guide Kelly Moorman will help you get packing.
 We have added a few additional contributor favorites as well.

 1. A warm base layer- this depends on what time of year you are traveling, but be aware temperatures can dip at night even in the summer.
 This SmartWool layer is super soft and will keep you warm without overheating.
 If hiking in the heat, the short-sleeve version can help keep you cool.

 2. A guide book- if you want to learn the in and outs of the parks before your visit, I highly recommend purchasing a Falcon Guide to review.
 A comprehensive overview of the region, and valuable information for planning.

 3. Waterproof hiking boots- I’ve gotten many years of use out of the Montara boot from Ahnu.
 This lightweight, waterproof boot offers a little more flexibility than a super stiff boot, making it extremely comfortable.